-Exclude entire rule/tag Exclude specific variable from rule/tag Configure-time SecRuleRemoveById SecRuleRemoveByTag SecRuleUpdateTargetById SecRuleUpdateTargetByTag Runtime ctl:ruleRemoveById ctl:ruleRemoveByTag ctl:ruleRemoveTargetById ctl:ruleRemoveTargetByTag
+Exclude entire rule/tag Exclude specific variable from rule/tag Runtime - ctl:ruleRemoveTargetById ctl:ruleRemoveTargetByTag

-^{}Can also exclude ranges of rules or multiple space separated rules.
+\Can also exclude ranges of rules or multiple space separated rules.

-^{}Can also exclude ranges of rules.
+\\Can also exclude ranges of rules.

 It is not currently possible to exclude phase 1 rules using runtime rule exclusions on Loadbalancer.org appliances.
 Configure-time rule exclusions must be used instead.
 This is a known limitation of the WAF implementation.
 The Core Rule Set Map can be used to lookup the phase of a CRS rule.
 More information on rule phases can be found in the ModSecurity Reference Manual.